Dilek Sabanci Art Gallery

 "Photographs of the East as Viewed from the West" exhibition was launched at Dilek Sabanci Art Gallery with the participation of many visitors on October 5, 2013.

-The exhibition, presenting a selection of photographs taken by leading Ottoman photography studios, includes more than 100 photographs in which dervishes, beggars, peddlers, alleys and village bazaars are the main figures.
-Within the exhibition, training programs are also held for children and youth of Mardin.
+The exhibition, presenting a selection of photographs taken by leading Ottoman photography studios, includes more than 100 photographs in which dervishes, beggars, peddlers, alleys and village bazaars were the main figures.
+Within the exhibition, training programs were also held for children and youth of Mardin.